MDSilviu/mds-wordpress-starter-theme/README.md

 The theme is setup to use [Gulp](http://gulpjs.com/) to:

-- compile SCSS, run it through [AutoPrefixr](https://github.com/ai/autoprefixer) to prefix CSS for legacy browsers, [CSSO](https://github.com/css/csso) to minify and optimize.
+- compile SCSS, run it through [AutoPrefixer ](https://github.com/ai/autoprefixer) to prefix CSS for legacy browsers, [CSSO](https://github.com/css/csso) to minify and optimize.
 - analyze your JavaScript code for errors and coding standard with [JSHint](http://jshint.com/) and [JSCS](http://jscs.info/), concatenate and minify,
 - get your bower dependencies main files with [Main Bower Files](https://github.com/ck86/main-bower-files), concatenate and minify
 - optimize images
-- and automate browser reloading when changes are made to the files with [Browser Sync](https://www.browsersync.io/)
+- automate browser reloading when changes are made to the files with [Browser Sync](https://www.browsersync.io/)

 Rename folder to your theme name, change the `style.css` intro block to your theme information.
 Open the theme directory in terminal and run `npm install` to pull in all Gulp dependencies.
 Run `gulp` to execute tasks.